vevenom/MonteScene/README.md

 ## Setup

+1. Acitvate your virtual environment;
+2. Clone this repository;
-Acitvate your virtual environment -> Clone this repository -> You can install MonteScene as a package by running ``` pip install . ``` from the root directory of this repository.
+3. You can install MonteScene as a package by running ``` pip install . ``` from the root directory of this repository and installing the required dependencies.

 ## Contributors in Alphabetical Order